paepke/pyramid_epfl/docs/professional/binding_epfl.rst

 permission checks, which should be handled by epfl.
 It might not be the best method, I'd much rather set this only if no RootFactory had been provided or if ACLs had actually been set using :meth:`~solute.epfl.core.epflassets.epfl_acl`.
 However due to constraints of pyramid it is not currently possible to find out wether one has been set during an active configuration run while at the same time the setting of ACLs is not necessarily done before includeme() is called.
+This is largely due to limitations of the underlying zope structure and it's complex conflict resolving mechanism.

 Routing all over the place
 --------------------------